jundalisay/superblist/content/en/research/socrates/simple-republic/book-8/chapter-1.md

 {{< /r >}}

 {{< l a="Socrates" >}}
-Such an person will despise riches only when he is young.
-But as he gets older he will be more and more attracted to them, because he:
+Such a person will despise riches only when he is young.
+But as he gets older, he will be more and more attracted to them, because he:
-- has a piece of the avaricious nature in him
+- has some of the avaricious nature in him
 - is not single-minded towards virtue, having lost philosophy, tempered with music.

 Philosophy was his best guardian.
 Riches comes and takes up her abode in a man.
 It is the only saviour of his virtue throughout life.

 Such is the timocratical youth, and he is like the timocratical State.
-He often starts as the son of a brave father who dwells in an ill-governed city.
+He often starts as the son of a brave father who lives in an ill-governed city.
 His father declines the honours and offices and will not go to law, nor exert himself in any way.
-But he is ready to waive his rights to may escape trouble.
+But he is ready to waive his rights to escape trouble.

 How does the son come into being?
 {{< /l >}}